zazuko/jsonldparser/README.md

 JsonLdParser.parse(inJsonLd, graph);
 ```

-Nota that you don't need to pass a graph but you can pass an instance of [TripleSink](com/zazuko/jsonld/parser/TripleSink.java) for efficient streaming parsing.
+Note that you don't need to pass a graph but you can pass an instance of [TripleSink](src/main/java/com/zazuko/jsonld/parser/TripleSink.java) for efficient streaming parsing.